GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Implementation

-The backward traversal order creates a synergistic effect with the GPU cache hierarchy.
-Since the successor indices $v, w$ fetched for the nodes in layer $i$ refer to nodes exclusively located in the recently processed layer $i+1$, the bit arrays $\mathcal{E}[v]$ and $\mathcal{E}[w]$ exhibit high temporal locality.
-Consequently, the required data is typically "hot" in the L2 cache, allowing the bitwise $\oplus$ operations to be serviced at cache speeds rather than being throttled by global memory bandwidth.
+The backward traversal order is favourable to the GPU cache hierarchy.
+Successor indices $v,w$ for vertices in layer~$i$ refer only to vertices in the just-processed layer~$i+1$, so the bit arrays $\mathcal{E}[v]$ and $\mathcal{E}[w]$ have high temporal locality and the bitwise updates are typically served from cache rather than global memory.

-In practice, we further optimise throughput by accessing $G$ via the \texttt{\_\_ldg()} intrinsic.
-Since the graph is immutable, this directive fetches node data through the specialised read-only data cache.
-By bypassing the standard L1 cache for these lookups, we prevent the graph's topology data from competing for cache lines with the high-bandwidth bit-array operations in $\mathcal{E}$, maximising the effective cache capacity available for the equivalence class updates.